 I know I’m not the only one…the one who jumps in the car, child(ren) in tow, rushing to get them to school so you can head off to the next thing on the “to-do” list.
 Surely, we take for granted the thought that we would ever be in a car wreck, right?
 Unless, you’re a highly sensitive person such as myself and you call on the Creator most daily for traveling grace juuuusssst in case.

-As I reflect on this day, May 25, 2016, exactly one year ago, I cannot help, but to be richly blessed by the fact that I spoke out loud on that slightly, rainy day asking for protection on the road.
+As I reflect on this day, May 25, 2016, two years ago, I cannot help, but to be richly blessed by the fact that I spoke out loud on that slightly, rainy day asking for protection on the road.
 Without a doubt, I count it a miracle to be able to tell about it!

 The state that I reside in is known for bad drivers especially, when we have any weather other than sunshine.
 On this particular day, Ace requested donuts and since we were nearing the end of a great school year I obliged.
 Once we left the shop I audibly prayed, “Dear God, the Universe and the angels please give us traveling grace.
 It is done!”